different-ai/obsidian-ava/README.md

-# AVA - Quickly format your notes with ChatGPT in Obsidian
+# AVA - AI assistant for Obsidian

 > Unlock the full potential of Obsidian Notes and take your productivity to the next level.